KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot.md

 - [ ] Definitions are `Resource` scripts with `@export` vars
 - [ ] Definitions are `.tres` files in `res://data/`
-- [ ] Instances hold reference to definition + mutable state
+- [ ] Instances hold reference to definition + mutable state (if needed)
 - [ ] Instances also extend `Resource` (for saving)
-- [ ] Nodes hold instance reference, not definition
+- [ ] Database exists only if lookup-by-ID is needed
 - [ ] Database uses `ResourceLoader.list_directory()` or explicit array (not `DirAccess`)
-- [ ] Layer 0 systems are dumb (pass the "different game" test)
+- [ ] Systems only exist for shared operations (multiple managers use them)
-- [ ] Layer 0 systems never call or listen to other Layer 0 systems
+- [ ] Systems never call other systems (managers coordinate)
-- [ ] Layer 1 managers orchestrate systems and contain game logic
+- [ ] Managers coordinate game-specific flows
+- [ ] Managers can own data if not shared
 - [ ] SaveGame resource wraps all saveable state
 - [ ] Load with `CACHE_MODE_IGNORE`